 Our audit was conducted for the purpose of forming opinions on the financial statements that collectively comprise the District's basic financial statements.
-The accompanying Schedule of Expenditures of Federal Awards required by the audit requirements of Title 2 U.S. Code of Federal Regulations ("CFR") Part 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards ("Uniform Guidance"), Schedule of Units of Service Provided, and Schedule of Expenditures of State Awards are presented for purposes of additional analysis and are not a required part of the basic financial statements.
+The Schedule of Expenditures of Federal Awards required by the audit requirements of Title 2 U.S. Code of Federal Regulations ("CFR") Part 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards ("Uniform Guidance") and the Schedule of State Assistance required by the Department of Health and Human Services are presented for purposes of additional analysis and are not a required part of the basic financial statements.